-Tele-audiology has opened the door for us to reach patients over cover greater distances.
-Portable audiometry technology has not only reduced cost, but free'd us from the constraints of expensive and cumbersome sound booths, without any loss of functionality or quality.
+Telemedicine and more specifically Teleaudiology, has opened the door for us to reach patients over greater distances.
+In Audiology, portable technology has not only reduced cost, but released us from the constraints of expensive and cumbersome sound booths, without any loss of functionality or quality.

 One thing that is certain is that this world has no shortage of people.
-With new technology comes automation.
-Automation allows trained technicians to perform the time consuming work of professionals.
-These professionals then spend their valuable time, more effectively on more advanced work.
+New technology opens the doors for the automation of certain tasks and enables well-trained health workers to perform some the time consuming tasks such as hearing testing.
+This enables specialist healthcare professionals to focus on more advanced tasks.

 The WHO is backing it and have also issued guidelines for implementation and we are betting on it all the way and you should too.

 Task-shifting is the assignment of tasks to less qualified healthcare personnel.